jankocivic/Harvey-group/Dirac_user_guide.md

 To terminate a running process, first identify its Process ID (PID) using the `ps -aux` command, then use the `kill <PID>` command to end it.
 In case this command doesn't kill the proces, try `kill -9 <PID>`.
 (This sends explicit SIGKILL signal that processes can't ignore).

+### Nodes 33 and 34
+If you want to submit an Amber22 GPU job on our GPU nodes 33 and 34, you need to submit the `<JOB_SH>` file with the following command `nohup /usr/local/chem/amber.sif ./<JOB_SH> &`.
+This does not apply to the GPU nodes 115 and 120.

 ## Ideas to include
 - How to run a memory demanding job
 - How to submit to the m and p queues